nnikolov3/book_expert/CODE_GUIDELINES_LLM.md

 - AVOID Redirections 2>/dev/null
 - Declare / assign each variable on its own line
 - DO NOT USE "\$?" indirectly.
 Assign it.
+- Sort variable assignments, try to put everything at the top
+- Quote \"\$?\"
+- The configuration file variable should be readonly (-r) , the same as API keys
+- Update the comments in the code to ensure clarity of intent.
 - COMMENTS SHOULD NOT BE REMOVED; INCONSISTENCIES SHOULD BE UPDATED WHEN DETECTED